 One last thing I wanted to mention was that I am intentionally eschewing some of the more experimental cards like Palace Jailer and Mission Briefing that I've tested in the past, because I think the deckbuilding constraints that these cards can potentially create draw a fine line between “innovation” and “cute.”
 I want to focus primarily on working with cards that I know to be good at any point in a game, and Miracles is polarizing enough as it is.
 I am all for testing these types of cards, but they will definitely not be my focus going forward.

 Mission Briefing specifically is very difficult to fit in a UW list because, since you lose red, Snapcaster Mage's body to pressure opposing Jaces is something I consider of utmost important, as well as protecting against opposing Snapcasters since, again, you don't have red.
 Since Briefing competes with that slot, I am not thoroughly testing Mission Briefing in UW only.

-EDIT: My good friend Josh Shields also pointed out that Mission Briefing’s color requirements are difficult as well, and in UW, your fetch patterns will often require you to get UWU or UUW or UUWW as fast as possible.
+EDIT: Josh Shields also pointed out that Mission Briefing's color requirements are difficult as well, and in UW, your fetch patterns will often require you to get UWU or UUW or UUWW as fast as possible.
 Briefing adds additional stress to your manabase, and your manabase is intended to be built to be as nondisruptable as possible.
-Thus, playing Snapcaster over it is another plus in that sense since Snapcaster can be cast from basic plains, and Mission Briefing cannot.
+Thus, playing Snapcaster Mage over it is another plus in that sense since Snapcaster can be cast from basic plains, and Mission Briefing cannot.

 I am extremely excited to start working on Miracles again as we march closer to GP Niagara Falls and SCG Cincinatti.
 If any readers have any ideas on how to solve the “Jace” mirror problem without having to splash Red, please let me know!
 Thanks for reading!